mitmath/18335/README.md

 Began discussing quasi-Newton methods in general, and the BFGS algorithm in particular, following the notes.

 **Further reading:** Wikipedia's articles on [quasi-Newton methods](http://en.wikipedia.org/wiki/Quasi-Newton_methods) and the [BFGS method](http://en.wikipedia.org/wiki/BFGS_method) have some useful links and summaries.
 Helpful derivations of many of the properties of BFGS updates, and many references, can be found in [this 1980 technical report by Dennis and Schnabel](http://www.cs.colorado.edu/department/publications/reports/docs/CU-CS-185-80.pdf) and for a generalization in [this 1994 paper by O'Leary and Yeremin](http://www.cs.umd.edu/~oleary/reprints/j39.pdf), for example.

+### Lecture 32 (May 4)

+Finished BFGS notes from last lecture.

+Introduced derivative-free optimization algorithms, for the common case where you don't have too many parameters (tens or hundreds) and computing the gradient is inconvenient (complicated programming, even if adjoint methods are theoretically applicable) or impossible (non-differentiable objectives).
+Started by discussing methods based on linear interpolation of simplices, such as the COBYLA algorithm of Powell.

+Discussed derivative-free optimization based on quadratic approximation by symmetric Broyden updates (as in BOBYQA/NEWUOA algorithm of Powell, for example).
+Updating the Hessian turns into a quadratic programming (QP) problem, and discussed solution of QPs by construction of the dual, turning it into either an unconstrained QP (and hence a linear system) for equality constrained problems, or a bound-constrained QP for inequality-constrained QPs.

+**Further reading:** The book [Introduction to Derivative-Free Optimization](http://books.google.com/books?id=7c7X6tlcaHEC&lpg=PP1&ots=ljSCrl3WuI&dq=derivative%20free%20optimization%20conn&pg=PP1#v=onepage&q&f=false) by Andrew Conn et al is a reasonable starting point.
+See also the [derivative-free algorithms in NLopt](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/) and the references thereof.
+Several more stochastic algorithms in Julia are implemented in the [BlackBoxOptim](https://github.com/robertfeldt/BlackBoxOptim.jl) package.